 Blueberries, raspberries, and strawberries are filled with anti-inflammatories, that scale back your risk of a heart condition and cancer.
 These inhibitor powerhouses are bite-sized immunity boosters, particularly after they grow within the wild.
 Be careful when eating them on a hike though always test one or two and wait for a little while to see if it affects your body, if not then eat away.

-These berries are the best on top of oatmeal, within smoothies, and even raw as a snack.
+These berries are the best on top of oatmeal, with healthy smoothies, and even raw as a snack.

 Calories: 39 per half